 Connecticut has a couple of wonderful amusement parks that also feature water parks.
 While they offer contemporary thrills, the two parks are noteworthy for their longevity and history.
-You could also ride down water slides year-round at CoCo Key Water Resort in Waterbury, the state's indoor water park.
+You used to be able to ride down water slides year-round at CoCo Key Water Resort in Waterbury, the state's lone indoor water park.
 Unfortunately, the hotel and water park closed in 2016.

 As is often the case for amusement parks, especially in the northeast part of the country, there used to be quite a few more places to find fun in Connecticut that have since closed.
 For example, Savin Rock in West Haven operated from around 1870 to 1966.
 Its coasters included the Roller Boller, Giant Flyer, and Virginia Reel.
 West Haven was quite an, um, haven for parks.
 White City opened in the early 1900s and closed in 1967.
 Through the years, it offered two coasters, Sky Blazer and the White City Flyer.
 Also in West Haven, visitors could ride the Devil wooden coaster at Liberty Pier, which closed in 1932.

 Roton Point opened in the 1880s in Norwalk and offered thrills on coasters such as the Skylark and Big Dipper until 1942.
 Steeplechase Island operated from 1892 to 1958 in Bridgeport.
 Lakewood Park used to entertain visitors in Waterbury.
 Riders could brave the Greyhound coaster at Walnut Beach in Milford until the New England Hurricane of 1938 destroyed it.

 Before we get to Connecticut parks and attractions that are open, here are some resources to find nearby fun places and make travel plans: